Around the world, millions of children are living as orphans when they could be in the arms of loving families.

 Children First Software (CFS) follows the principles of the Hague Convention, guiding authorities through a five-phase process that begins with the creation of a child’s digital profile and continues even after the child is reunited with relatives or adopted.

-One CFS implementation can unite thousands of children with families.
+One CFS implementation can help unite thousands of children with families.